Comparison

 Copilot Money is widely praised for its design — it's arguably the most polished budget app available on iOS.
 If you live in the Apple ecosystem and value aesthetics alongside function, Copilot is a serious contender.
 But it has two significant constraints: it requires an iPhone or Mac, and it costs $13/month ($156/year).

-LazeeFish runs in any browser — desktop, tablet, Android, iPhone — and is completely free.
+LazeeFish runs in any browser — desktop, tablet, Android, iPhone — and is $5/month, full access.
 It's also purpose-built around the envelope method: every dollar gets assigned to a spending category before you spend it, not reviewed after.
 The behavioral research consistently shows this proactive approach reduces overspending more effectively than any reactive tracker.

 If you're on Android, use a Windows PC, or simply don't want to pay $156/year for a budgeting app, LazeeFish is the clear choice.
 If you're Apple-only and want the most polished mobile experience money can buy, Copilot is worth considering.
 Read why proactive budgeting outperforms tracking.